oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

     ![Click Generate Data](images/click-generate-data.png " ")

-8. In Generate Blueprint Data dialog, for Action Select **Insert into Database** and click **Insert Data**.
+8. In the Generate Blueprint Data dialog, for Action, Select **Insert into Database** and click **Insert Data**.

     ![Insert Data](images/insert-data.png " ")

-9. To see newly generated data in the Employees table, close the Generate Blueprint dialog and, navigate to **SQL workshop** and Select **Object browser**.
+9. To see newly generated data in the Employees table, close the Generate Blueprint dialog, navigate to **SQL workshop**, and select **Object browser**.

     ![Object browser](images/object-browser6.png " ")

-10. Select **Data** tab under Employees table, 50 new rows are added in the employees table.
+10. Select the **Data** tab under the Employees table; 50 new rows are added to the Employees table.

     ![Employees data](images/employees-data.png " ")